Read chapters

 Mother and son exchanged a knowing glance.

 "I tell you what.
-I will take you another day, and we make it an occasion and visit Gunter's afterwards."
+I will take you another day, and we will make it an occasion and visit Gunter's afterwards."

 Martha's now glistening eyes were answer enough for him.